Global Fellows in Washington DC Program

-Supporting course work: To round out the Global Semester experience, two additional UM courses, approved by the program, are required of students participating in the program.
+Supporting course work: To round out the Global Semester experience, two additional UMD courses, approved by the program, are required of students participating in the program.
 These courses complement the fall seminar and spring internship by providing greater depth and context to the academic experience (6 credits).
 With permission, courses completed prior to beginning the program may be used to satisfy this requirement.

 Supplemental Activities: Throughout the year, students attend workshops and roundtable discussions and participate in off-campus activities, including visits to Capitol Hill and federal agencies, to learn more about real-world applications.
 Program staff offer one-on-one consultations regarding cover letters, resumes, and interviews.